Penguin species from Antarctica to the Falklands

 Image by Wim van Passel

-7. Magellanic penguin (Antarctica and sub-Antarctic)
+7. Magellanic penguin (sub-Antarctic)

-Magellanic penguins stand between 60 to 75 cm (23.6 to 29.5) tall, and weigh 2.5 to 6.5 kg (5.5 to 14.3 pounds) Magellanic penguins tend to be shy around humans, running for cover in their burrows if people are near.
-If it gets too hot, Magellanic penguins will shed beak feathers, pant, and stretch their flippers to catch a breeze and release excess heat.
+Magellanic penguins stand between 60 to 75 cm (23.6 to 29.5) tall and weigh around 2.5 to 6.5 kg (5.5 to 14.3 pounds).
+They tend to be shy around humans, running for cover in their nesting burrows if people are near.
+And if it gets too hot, they will shed beak feathers, pant, and stretch their flippers to catch a breeze and release excess heat.

 Image by Erwin Vermeulen